Guide

 The flat-free tire option changes the game for anyone tired of dealing with punctures.
 Truper wheelbarrows accept both standard pneumatic and flat-free 16-inch replacement tires.
 Spring for the flat-free upgrades and you’ll never waste another morning patching tubes or pumping up saggy tires.
 Worth every penny on job sites with nails, thorns, or rough ground.

-Who Should Buy Truper General
+Who Should Buy Truper Tru Tough

 This line makes sense for contractors who need reliable tools without paying for features they won’t use.
 If you’re moving concrete daily or working in extreme conditions, step up to the Tru Pro series with its heavier gauge steel and lifetime coverage.
-But for standard construction, landscaping, and ranch work, the General line delivers professional durability at prices that leave room in the bid.
+But for standard construction, landscaping, and ranch work, the Tru Tough line delivers professional durability at prices that leave room in the bid.

 FAQs